Continuing Medical Education (CME)

 Ophthalmologist attending this meeting will:

-Implement best practices in the diagnosis, preparation for, and surgical management of complex and challenging cataract and anterior segment cases.
+Identify best practices in the management of complex and challenging cataract and anterior segment cases.

-Compare advances in therapeutics and surgical management options for the treatment of glaucoma.
+Describe new advances in the surgical and medical management of glaucoma.

-Improve practice protocols for the screening, diagnosis, and classification of corneal and external disease, including ocular surface and dry eye disease, evaluate the effects of various therapeutic classes and surgical treatments, and integrate consistent treatment regimens.
+Prepare improved practice protocols for the screening, diagnosis, and treatment of corneal and external disease, including ocular surface and dry eye disease and demodex blepharitis.